Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Applications for Common Conditions:

-- Disc Problems: Techniques to centralize symptoms and reduce nerve pressure
+- Disc Problems: Techniques to centralizse symptoms and reduce nerve pressure

 - Facet Joint Dysfunction: Addressing small joint restrictions in spine